bytebase/bytebase.com/content/docs/change-database/batch-change.md

 <PricingPlanBlock feature_name='BATCH_CHANGE' />

-Bytebase allows you to define a `database group` to change **a collection of databases with identical schemas**.
+If you always change a fixed set of databases together, you can pre-define a `database group` to enclose those databases.
 Typical scenarios of using database group are:

 - A Software as a Service (SaaS) provider provides separate database instances for each of its customers (aka. tenants) alongside their application deployments.
 - For compliance and performance reasons, companies provision separate database instances in US, EU, AP respectively.